dvdsosa/cnnModel/README.md

 - [x] Peform training with original size of 224 by 224.
 - [x] Train the backbone with DYB-linearHead dataset (train, val, test folders).
 - [x] Train the backbone with DYB-cosine dataset (train, test folders).
+- [x] Compare the performance of the backbone trained using SeResNext50 versus ResNet50.
+Reported on the paper draft.
+- [x] Draw the plankton class distribution.

 ### TODO next day

-- [] Compare the performance of the backbone trained using SeResNext50 versus ResNet50.
+- [] Create LUT.
 - [] Perform LUT prunning.

 ## CNN Model